Skip to main content.

 Michael Frumovitz, M.D., Endowment for Gynecologic Rare Tumors

-Supporting the creation of an endowment to honor distinguished MD Anderson gynecologic oncologist, Dr. Michael Frumovitz, recognizes medical excellence in difficult-to-treat cancers — and the importance of the physician-investigators who bring hope, health and cures to the many who carry the burden of a cancer diagnosis.
+Supporting the endowment to honor distinguished MD Anderson gynecologic oncologist, Dr. Michael Frumovitz, recognizes medical excellence in difficult-to-treat cancers — and the importance of the physician-investigators who bring hope, health and cures to the many who carry the burden of a cancer diagnosis.

 The University of Texas MD Anderson Cancer Center has long been defined by its world-class, evidence-based patient care.
 MD Anderson experts discover, transform, impact and endure over the long term.
-As a testament to the best and brightest in medicine, the institution will establish an endowment to honor an outstanding physician deeply dedicated to the many vulnerable patients he has served.
-A gift to the Michael Frumovitz, M.D., Endowment for Gynecologic Rare Tumors will allow MD Anderson to continue making meaningful advances in this area of research.
+As a testament to the best and brightest in medicine, the institution will establish an endowment to honor the legacy of an outstanding physician deeply dedicated to the many vulnerable patients he served.

 Exemplary commitment to knowledge and growth

-As an outstanding clinician, gifted educator and innovative researcher, Dr. Frumovitz has made a lasting impact on gynecologic oncology at MD Anderson and within the medical community at large.
-He is considered a leading authority in rare tumors and especially small cell cancer of the cervix.
-He currently holds the titles of professor of Gynecologic Oncology and Chief Patient Experience Officer.
+As an outstanding clinician, gifted educator and innovative researcher, Dr. Frumovitz made a lasting impact on gynecologic oncology at MD Anderson and within the medical community at large.
+He was considered a leading authority in rare tumors and especially small cell cancer of the cervix.
+During his time at MD Anderson, he held the titles of professor of Gynecologic Oncology and Chief Patient Experience Officer.

-Dr. Frumovitz has championed the investigation of small cell neuroendocrine cancer of the cervix, a rare and devastating disease that affects young women.
+Dr. Frumovitz championed the investigation of small cell neuroendocrine cancer of the cervix, a rare and devastating disease that affects young women.
 And MD Anderson’s Rare Tumors Program has grown exponentially from his prolific published works.
-Dr. Frumovitz has nearly 190 peer-reviewed articles, numerous editorials and invited articles, and 18 book chapters.
-He is also editor of two textbooks, one specifically on rare gynecologic tumors.
+Dr. Frumovitz wrote nearly 190 peer-reviewed articles, numerous editorials and invited articles, and 18 book chapters.
+He was also editor of two textbooks, one specifically on rare gynecologic tumors.

 Compassionate, comprehensive patient care

 The educational website (www.necervix.com) and cancer registry highlight the most effective treatments of the day, as well as being a portal-of-support that connects patients.
-This registry has allowed Dr. Frumovitz to conduct meaningful research to better understand the underpinnings of this cancer and it has sparked clinical trial activities to innovate and improve patient outcomes.
-Moreover, Dr. Frumovitz meets with a vibrant group of survivors for an annual gathering — he is truly a beacon of hope and healing.
+This registry has allowed MD Anderson to continue his meaningful research to better understand the underpinnings of this cancer and it has sparked clinical trial activities to innovate and improve patient outcomes.
+Dr. Frumovitz was truly a beacon of hope and healing.

 Your philanthropic impact